 May, 2021: invited by the Virginia Center for the Creative Arts to participate in Long Views Auction, an online benefit auction in celebration of VCCA’s 50th, featuring works by some of VCCA’s finest visual artist Fellows, May 7–15.

-December, 2020: Awarded a Research and Creation grant from the Canada Council for the Arts in support of my residency project at The Banff Centre for Arts and Creativity.
+December, 2020: Awarded an Explore and Create grant (Research and Creation) from the Canada Council for the Arts in support of my residency project at The Banff Centre for Arts and Creativity.

 June 2020: accepted to attend the International Painting Symposium "Mark Rothko 2020" at the Daugavpils Mark Rothko Art Centre (Latvia).
 This residency will include: publicity opportunities (presentations of artists’ creative works; information in mass media; a symposium catalogue); recreation (tours around the city and surroundings, visits of art and culture institutions of Daugavpils); and a final symposium exhibition.
 Two or more of my paintings will be accepted into the permanent collection